varunkumardev/amitmerchant1990.github.io/_posts/2020-04-14-named-slots-blade-components-laravel7.md

 categories: [Laravel]
 ---

 The new [Blade components](https://laravel.com/docs/7.x/blade#components) in Laravel 7 are great.
 They provide an easy way of defining blade components in a Vue-like tag aliases.
-One of the nice features of Blade components are *solts*.
+One of the nice features of Blade components are *slots*.

 Basically, what slot allows you to do is inject dynamic content into the blade component.
 For instance, if we've this sidebar component...